 Clinton is a perfect example of this: an individual using the technology of her choice to do her work.
 Ironically, even today, IT could have easily met her needs but what was likely missing was an awareness that this is what users actually wanted.

-Ojas Rege is VP Strategy at MobileIron.
-His perspective on enterprise mobility has been covered by Bloomberg, CIO Magazine, Financial Times, and Forbes.
-He coined the term "Mobile First" on TechCrunch in 2007, one week after the launch of the first iPhone, to represent a new ...
+Ojas Rege is Chief Strategy Officer at MobileIron.
+His perspective on enterprise mobility has been covered by Bloomberg, CIO Magazine, Financial Times, Forbes, Reuters, and many other publications.
+He coined the term "Mobile First" on TechCrunch in 2007, one week after the ...
 View Full Bio